NOR-CACTUS

 Patients with carpal tunnel syndrome.

-Recruitment in the study is ongoing.
+Recruitment into the study is ongoing.

-WHAT DOES THE STUDY INCLUDE?
+WHAT DOES THE STUDY INVOLVE?